Subtrope of Gimmick Level

 - RosenkreuzStilette had a level late in the game that worked just like Gravity Man's level, with flipping gravity.
 Given that the game was a tribute to Mega Man and Castlevania games, it's no surprise, really.

 - The Lost Vikings featured anti gravity zones which sometimes would have to be passed using Gravity Boots because of ceiling spikes.

-- The first Kingdom Hearts had something similar, in that the characters walked on the floor, walls, and ceiling of the first room of Wonderland at different points.
+- The original game had something similar, in that the characters walked on the floor, walls, and ceiling of the first room of Wonderland at different points.
 The difference is that they never jumped from wall to floor and so forth; they had to go around to use doors and such.

 - Sure, that could fall under the "hit a switch" variety.